Steve Hofstetter: Hofstetter vs. The Cable Guy

 In March 2006, Hofstetter and Razor & Tie announced the April 4 release of Cure for the Cable Guy, a 45-minute CD/DVD that featured a cover with a Larry the Cable Guy Doll hanging by a co-ax cable.
 The disc earned Stuff Magazine's "Album cover of the month".
 Later that week, Larry the Cable Guy's new film debuted and was universally panned.
 Several movie reviewers discussed Hofstetter's album, including the Orlando Sentinels Roger Moore.
 Moore's review was picked up by dozens of papers across the country, including the Chicago Tribune, Denver Post, and Columbus Dispatch.
 Hofstetter did radio interviews about the album, including one with Philadelphia's Kidd Chris show, where Hofstetter spoke with Larry the Cable Guy's portrayer, Dan Whitney.
 Whitney ended the interview with his catch phrase, "Git-R-Done."

 The album's cover was compared to the Sex Pistols' "Pink Floyd Sucks" T-shirts.
 Allmusic's Bret Love wrote, "Hofstetter effectively rebels against the mainstream by positioning himself as the antithesis of the world's most popular comedian.
 What could be more punk rock than that?"

 In July, an article in the New Yorker quoted Whitney as saying Hofstetter had been hurtful, and Whitney's manager criticizing Hofstetter for "trying to make a buck".
 In response, Hofstetter posted a video on YouTube explaining his stance on the Cable Guy and his comedy.

 Pay-What-You-Want

 In December 2007, Hofstetter announced his new album, Dark Side of the Room.
 Customers can download it directly from his website with "Pay-What-You-Want" à la Radiohead's 2007 album In Rainbows.

 He has also tried a new model of comedic touring: The Your Tour, where tickets are sold prior to a show that has yet to be announced.
-Once the city and the date are announced, if at least 50 people in the city have purchased tickets, Hofstetter will perform.
+Once the city and date are announced, if at least 50 people in the city have purchased tickets, Hofstetter will perform.
 If not enough people buy tickets, all purchases are refunded.